-As a result of current high levels of inflation, many Scheme sections received a full RPI increase in both April 2022 and April 2023 via a 'best endeavours' rule (broadly a pension increase cap that is waived if the Scheme can afford to pay higher increases without requiring company contributions).
-The Trustee and Group also agreed to provide an 3% discretionary pension increase, on top of the capped increases of 5%, to Scheme sections that have a cap and are not subject to the best endeavours rule.
+As a result of current high levels of inflation, many Scheme sections received a full RPI increase in both April 2022 and April 2023 via a 'best endeavours' rule (broadly a pension increase cap that is waived if the Scheme can afford to pay higher increases without requiring Company contributions).
+The Trustee and Company also agreed to provide an 3% discretionary pension increase, on top of the capped increase of 5% to Scheme sections that have a cap and are not subject the best endeavours rule.